Diverticulitis Treatment in Kansas City

 - A collection of pus within the diverticula

 - Peritonitis, which will happen if the infected diverticula ruptures and spills its contents into the abdominal cavity

-All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a DOCTOR as soon as possible if you suspect you may have diverticulitis.
+All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a doctor at Colorectal Surgical Associates as soon as possible if you suspect you may have diverticulitis.